Gold (Myles Smith song)

 "Gold" is a song by British singer-songwriter Myles Smith.
 It was released on 23 May 2025 as the second single from his third EP, A Minute, a Moment....
 The music video was released on the same day.

 The single was teased in February 2025 The single was announced via TikTok on 10 May.
+It was later included on Smith's first album My Mess, My Heart, My Life.

+In popular cultures

+The song is featured in EA Sports FC 26 as part of the game's main menu soundtrack.